Alexander-Wen/basic-neural-network/README.md

 - add more layers
 - create real training data
 - create real test data
+- create class to determine accuracy of data

 ## Note
 The training data and testing data are randomly generated, so the results will be highly incorrect.